blambeau/summaryse/README.md

 # Array#summaryse

+    [sudo] gem install summaryse

+## Links

+* {http://rubydoc.info/github/blambeau/summaryse/master/frames} (read this file there!)
+* {http://github.com/blambeau/summaryse} (source code)

+## Summaryse's summary

-summaryse provides a core extension, namely Array#summaryse.
+Summaryse provides a core extension, namely Array#summaryse.
 Oh, sorry, I must
-add: "YES, a core extension".
+add: "OMG, a core extension :-/".
 If you are aware of any compatibility issue, let me know!

-    [sudo] gem install summaryse

 So, what is Array#summaryse?
 Roughly, a way to aggregate values, including complex values like **arrays of hashes that contain hashes and array of hashes that...** A (complex) YAML configuration file typically yields such value.
 We start with such opinionated example first.

-## Links

-* {http://rubydoc.info/github/blambeau/summaryse/master/frames} (read this file there!)
-* {http://github.com/blambeau/summaryse} (source code)

 ## An opinionated example -- YAML merging